 Theinhardt must having been willing to invest in the project because he believed that it would be good for his business in the long run.
 That was almost certainly borne out.
 His hieroglyphs probably led to the commissions for the other academic types I mentioned above.
 In his lifetime, Theinhardt was most well-known and regarded for those types, and not for the bulk of his foundry’s output – i.e., the “normal” fonts that he produced for newspaper and jobbing printers.
 The product range of the Ferd.
 Theinhardt foundry was typical for its time, all except for its academic faces.
 Putting it another way: if Theinhardt’s other work was typical, his academic typefaces were exceptional.

-Friedrich Bauer’s 1928 Chronik der Schriftgießereien in Deutschland und den deutschsprachigen Nachbarländern only has scant information about Aug.
-Beyerhaus’s typefoundry.
-That regards it’s activities in 1840:
+Friedrich Bauer’s 1928 Chronik der Schriftgießereien in Deutschland und den deutschsprachigen Nachbarländern only has scant information about Augustus Beyerhaus’s typefoundry.
+That information regards its activities in 1840:

 From the typefoundry of A. Beyerhaus, an 1840 specimen of characters from a Chinese typeface is known.
 These were cut in steel “under the direction of Director-General Dr. von Olfers by A. Beyerhaus in Berlin for the Royal Academy of Sciences in Berlin and for the missionary Carl Gützlaff in China.”
 In addition to standard typefaces, an octavo specimen from this period (1840) has a total of 16 pages showing 165 figures of kaleidoscopic border-printing elements, printed at the office of A.W.
 Schade.

-I’m not sure if Beyerhaus’s first name was August or Augustus.
-Since I don’t know when he was born, and when he passed away, I can’t say how old he would have been when he began cutting hieroglyphs for Lepsius.
+Since I don’t know when Beyerhaus was born or passed away, I can’t say how old he would have been when he began cutting hieroglyphs for Lepsius.
 In the early 1840s, Berlin’s address books listed Beyerhaus as a typefoundry owner living at Spandauer Straße 30; his place of business was Spandauer Straße 53.

 Fonts of hieroglyph type